 Ground up eggshells are very sharp and uncomfortable for the slug to crawl across.
 They will be deterred by a wide barrier of eggshell around your plants, containers and garden area.

-This one works but you need to keep the eggshells fresh and the barrier complete.
-Re-establish your barrier after a heavy rain or if it gets kicked or broken in any way.
+This one works but you need to keep the eggshells fresh and the barrier unbroken.
+Re-establish your barrier after a heavy rain or if it gets kicked or disturbed in any way.

 Ducks love to eat slugs and slug eggs!
-Do you know someone with a farm or someone who owns a few ducks?
+If you don’t own any yourself, do you know someone with a farm or who owns a few ducks?
 Ask if you can borrow them for a few hours here and there over the summer.

-The ducks will get some bonus ‘free range’ time when they visit your garden and have a yummy snack of slugs and slug eggs at the same time.
+The ducks will get some bonus ‘free range’ time when they visit your garden and they get a to have a yummy snack of slugs and slug eggs at the same time.
 They root up the eggs with their bills and eat the adults in one gulp happily.

-Thankfully slugs are easy to control with consistent effort such as the ones listed above.
-The best part is that your garden will quickly recover after the removal of the slugs and start thriving and blooming.
+Thankfully slugs are easy to control with consistent effort to control them such as the suggestions listed above.
+The best part is that your garden will quickly recover after the removal of the slugs and start thriving and blooming again.

 If you employ even one of these methods of slug control you will likely see a great reduction in their numbers and much less damage to your garden.
-It’s best to use a couple of the methods in conjunction with each other to see greatest results.
+It’s best to use a couple of the methods in conjunction with each other to see the best results.

-Please leave a comment and tell me if you have to deal with slugs and if you do, how do you get rid of them?
+Please leave a comment and tell me if you have to deal with slugs and if you do, what is your method of getting rid of them?